Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 1. The best starting point is the “Mapping to Standards” tab, which contains all domains, subdomains, and practices.
 Fill in practices sequentially from top to bottom.
 If a subdomain is not applicable at all in your company, simply skip it (mark “False” at level 0 and “Not Implemented” for all practices of that subdomain).
 2. To parallelize the process, entire subdomains can be assigned to relevant business units in your company for completion.
 3. After filling in all practices on the “Mapping to Standards” sheet, you can evaluate subdomain coverage percentage there.
 On the “Heatmap” tab, you can also see this coverage percentage with dynamic illumination (automated coloring of subdomain cells based on your answers).
-4. In the public version, the “Maturity Pyramid” and “DAF Map” sheets do not have dynamic illumination.
+4. In the public version, the “DAF maturity pyramid” and “DAF Map” sheets do not have dynamic illumination.
 However:
     - The DAF Map provides a high-level view of how domains, subdomains, and practices fit together.
 This visualization is suitable for audit reports.
-    - The Maturity Pyramid helps assess how mature your secure development processes are.
+    - The DAF maturity pyramid helps assess how mature your secure development processes are.
 For clearer visualization, you can manually color cells with practice groups (e.g., T-CODE-IMG-1, T-PREPROD-DAST-2, etc.) according to their completion percentage in the Heatmap, and/or calculate the average percentage of completion for each group across all maturity levels.
 Then determine the current maturity level and set the target level according to the methodology described above.
-5. A colored Maturity Pyramid can also be useful for audit reporting.
+5. A colored DAF maturity pyramid can also be useful for audit reporting.

 If you have ideas or suggestions on how to improve the framework or make it easier to use, please share them with us!